-Before initiating accrual, sites should develop methods for tracking accrual, including monitoring the expected screening to enrollment ratios and how these change over time.
+Sites should develop methods for tracking actual versus targeted accrual, including monitoring the expected screening to enrollment ratios and how these change over time.

 Recruitment methods and venues should be assessed on an ongoing basis.
 The usefulness or "yield" of various recruitment sources should be tracked over time.
 Team meetings should be held to identify recruitment sources of participants who screen and enroll and methods for timely evaluation of the usefulness of recruitment methods and venues.